Modfwango/Modfwango/docs/UPDATE.md

 ```
 cd ProjectName && git submodule foreach git pull origin master
 ```
-* To checkout the version your git repo was created with:
+* To checkout the version your git repo was created (or last updated) with:
 ```
 cd ProjectName && git submodule update --init
 ```